trinodb/trino/presto-docs/src/main/sphinx/security/ldap.rst

 (secure LDAP over TLS) connections, endpoint identification algorithms have been enabled by default.
 See release notes
 `from Oracle <https://www.oracle.com/technetwork/java/javase/8u181-relnotes-4479407.html#JDK-8200666.>`_.
-The same LDAP server certificate on the Presto coordinator, running on JDK version >= 8u181, that was previously able to successfully connect to an LDAPS server, may now fail with the below error:
+The same LDAP server certificate on the Trino coordinator, running on JDK version >= 8u181, that was previously able to successfully connect to an LDAPS server, may now fail with the below error: